Antonomasia3rd/stuff/diary/tech/rooting and stuff/backup Samsung A34.md

 # Hello! 🙌
-this is my personal experience on rooting and setting up my own device, Samsung Galaxy A34
+this is my personal experience before rooting my own device, Samsung Galaxy A34

 # first things first, BACK UP all your data !!
 * if you have Samsung account, just back it up through their cloud (recommended)